alcrwd/train-price-checker-poc/ARCHITECTURE.md

 528 ↔ 528
 530 ↔ 530

+⸻

 src/services/analysisService.js

-Responsible for calculating:

-* direct price
-* alternative price
+Calculates:

-* saving
+* Savings
-* travel time
+* Travel time
-* waiting time in Norrköping
+* Waiting time
-* connection quality
+* Connection quality

-Trip object

-A Trip should look roughly like this:
+* Statistics

+⸻

+Internal Data Model

+The rest of the project should never work directly with SJ’s JSON.

+Instead, every journey should be represented as a Trip.

+Example:

 {
-  id: "69bb0260-41ae-3765-85c0-7ef14d612151",
+  id: "...",
   from: "Malmö Central",
   to: "Nyköping Central",
   departure: "05:07",